alexini-mv/kinetic-neurotransmission/README.md

 ### Creating a Model

-Create a file `main.py` importing the following classes:
+Create a file `main.py` and import the following classes:

 ```python
 from kineuron import (KineticModel, RateConstant, Solver, Stimulation,